onlinecodewithme/ros2_nav2_autonomus_navigation/README.md

 - ZED camera integration
 - Gazebo simulation environment
 - Autonomous exploration capabilities
+- Keepout zones and speed limits for navigation
+- Autonomous navigation with obstacle avoidance

 The system is designed to work with a tracked robot platform equipped with a ZED2i stereo camera for perception.
 The robot can be controlled manually or autonomously navigate through unknown environments using SLAM for mapping and localization.